 Good soil to seed contact is very important to successful establishment, so the surface should be lightly raked and then gently rolled after seeding.
 For best performance, the soil needs to be tilled to a depth of 2 to 3 inches, which provides a lodging place for the seed and affords good soil-to-seed contact.
 Utilizing a "drill seeder" (like a Brillion Seeder) provides the best method of incorporating the seed into the soil.
 Another alternative is using mulch or turf blankets to providing a good cover for establishing Sea Spray seeded seashore paspalum.

-The recommended seeding rate is 1 to 2 lbs per 1,000 sq. ft.
+The recommended seeding rate is 1 lb per 1,000 sq. ft.

 The best time to seed is late spring through mid-summer; fall plantings are not recommended except in warm climates where seeding can be done year-round.
 The ideal germination temperatures are 80° to 95°F (27°-35°C).
 Mulch or a seed blanket can be used to improve the moisture retention of the seedbed.